 World-class facilities.
 One-of-a-kind courses and facilities.
 You’d be crazy not to take advantage of it!
 If you have a love for solving problems and a knack for math and science, chemical engineering at Michigan Tech is a great choice.
-You’ll learn classroom theory, investigate in the lab, and participate in research projects dealing with topics such as carbon materials applications, data assistance in areas of process design, bioprocessing for production of alternative fuels, and recovery of high value proteins.
+As a chemical engineer, you can save lives, clean up the planet, and make everyday life safer and easier.

 What You Need to Know About This Program

-- You can customize your degree by choosing a minor in bioprocess engineering, polymer sciences and engineering, minerals processing, or alternative energy.
+- You can customize your degree by choosing a minor in bioprocess engineering, polymer science and engineering, mineral processing, or alternative energy technology.

-- Take a virtual tour of the unit operations lab—a one-of-a-kind facility providing industrial process-control hardware, instrumentation, and software.
+- Take a virtual tour of the state-of-the-art unit operations lab—a one-of-a-kind facility providing industrial process-control hardware, instrumentation, and software.

 - You’ll have opportunities to use the Chemical Plant Operations Laboratory, the Integrated Bioprocess Experiments Laboratory, the Fundamentals of Chemical Engineering Laboratory, and the new Process Control Laboratory.